|Dust devil on the Old Man of Coniston|

 Blown out!
 10 mins earlier there had been no wind at all.
 As I pondered this curiously speedy change in conditions I realised I could hear the wind whistling over the summit ridge.
 It really was amazingly windy.
 I could hear a nearby group of walkers exclaiming "where did that come from"?
 As I listened I noticed that a bit of polythene sticking out of one of the walkers packs was vibrating furiously in the wind.
 It was as if the bag was being held out of a car window, doing some speed down a motorway.
 I realised I could even hear the wind roaring a little, the walkers voices grew quite excited.
 The wind really was blowing hard.

 My attention turned to my glider laid out on the slope.
 The whirling wind was only about 25 metres up the slope.
-What might happen to my glider if the roaring twisting wind caught it, didn't bear thinking about.
+What might happen to my glider if the roaring twisting wind caught it.
 Now, when I say my glider, it wasn't mine but a brand new demo wing for me to try out.
-How would I explain this....
-I quickly went to a wing tip, grabbed two firm fistfuls of nylon and pressed my hands hard onto the ground.
+I really didn't want it to get damaged.
+I went to a wing tip, grabbed two firm fistfuls of nylon and pressed my hands hard onto the ground.

 The wind roared around my ears and as I stared up at the now vertical glider I realised it wasn't the only thing spinning round up there.
 My flying suit, fleece, glove, sun hat and even my helmet were all airborne.
 They were all whirling around in the vortex and being carried away down the slope.
 I hung on to the glider and saw Tim and Simon bounding down the slope after my gear which bit by bit dropped out of the mini-twister.

 It took about 20 or 30 secs for the twisting wind to move off and as it did so the glider returned to earth.
-It looked a twisted mess of fabric and line.
+It was a twisted mess of fabric and line.
 I was now particularly keen to get it packed away quickly!
 I would definitely be walking back down.
 Tim and Simon helped pack the glider which actually wasn't too badly tangled.
-A later careful inspection of the glider, in the calm of my back garden, revealed it to be in perfect health.
+Later, in the calm of my back garden, I checked the glider out more carefully.
+It appeared to be OK.
 Phew.

 I'm very glad I was not clipped in when the dust devil reached the glider.
 It was surprisingly powerful and I've no doubt that I could have been catapulted into the air.
 If you've not seen it before then check out this video of pilots being shot aloft by a dust devil.